Jimmy Thunder: Personal life

 After retirement in 2003, it was reported Peau was in financial debt.
 The Sunday Star-Times discovered he had been living homeless in Sunset Park near Las Vegas.
-World Boxing Hall of Fame inductee, Thell Torrance reported Peau would ask for handouts and turn up to boxing gyms, offering himself for sparring work and was often turned down due to poor conditioning.
-It was later revealed by close family he was given casual laboring work in a rehab centre run by Native Americans and became a personal trainer and part-time bodyguard.
+World Boxing Hall of Fame inductee Thell Torrance reported Peau would ask for handouts and turn up to boxing gyms, offering himself for sparring work and was often turned down due to poor conditioning.
+It was later revealed by close family that he did casual labor at a rehab centre run by Native Americans, and became a personal trainer and part-time bodyguard.